Software life cycle: what is it?

 The key point here is: don't choose something according to your requirements without understanding what exactly you need first!

-SDLC lowers your costs, improving quality, and shortening the production phase.
+SDLC lowers your costs, improves quality, and shortens the production phase.

 One more thing to remember is that not all projects require every step or phase within this model, so make sure you understand the needs of your project first rather than assuming there's only one.